denocris/Approximation-Interpolation-Techniques/Exercises/Day3/report_day3.md

   }
 ```

-Running the code on Ulysses, the result are the following for different sizes for the interval
+Running the code on Ulysses, the result are the following for different sizes of the interval

 ```
 ____________________________________